Evil (TV series): International broadcast

 Evil premiered in Canada on Global on September 26, 2019.
 CBS Studios International announced on October 22, 2019, that Evil would air in Spain on Syfy in January 2020.
 On October 29, CBS announced Evil would be available on Globoplay in Brazil on November 1.
 Evil premiered in Latin America on October 31 on Universal TV through an exclusive licensing agreement between CBS Studios International and NBCUniversal International Networks.

 CBS Studios International has also signed a licensing agreement with French broadcaster TF1 Group for Evil to air in France, where it premiered on May 19, 2021.
 In India, Evil initially premiered on the streaming service Voot Select in April 2020, followed by a network television premiere on June 23, 2020, on Zee Café.
 In July 2020, the British pay television channel Alibi announced that they had bought the British rights to Evil and the show premiered in the United Kingdom on September 21, 2020.
-In Germany, the show first premiered on the pay-TV channel ProSieben Fun on August 7, 2020, followed by a free-TV premiere on February 17, 2021, on ProSieben.
+In Germany, the show first premiered on the pay television channel ProSieben Fun on August 7, 2020, followed by a free-TV premiere on February 17, 2021, on ProSieben.
+In The Netherlands, series 1 premiered on SBS9 on November 11, 2022.

+Home media

+CBS Home Entertainment released the complete first season on DVD on June 30, 2020.
+The complete second season was released on DVD-R on June 7, 2022.
+Season 3 was released in December 2022 on DVD and Blu-ray.